Skip to main content

 Leucine threshold (2-3g per meal)

 Within the protein dose, leucine — the branched-chain amino acid with the strongest mTORC1-activating signal — has a specific threshold for triggering the synthesis response.
-Norton and Layman's 2006 work and subsequent research from the Volpi and Wolfe groups converged on a 2 to 3 gram leucine threshold per meal to maximally trigger muscle protein synthesis.
+Norton and Layman's 2006 work Norton 2006 and subsequent research from other groups converged on a 2 to 3 gram leucine threshold per meal to maximally trigger muscle protein synthesis.

 Different protein sources deliver leucine at different concentrations.
 Whey protein is approximately 11 percent leucine.
 Casein, egg, and meat protein run 8 to 9 percent leucine.
 Plant proteins are typically 6 to 8 percent leucine.
 A 25-gram serving of whey delivers nearly 3 grams of leucine — enough to clear the threshold.
 A 25-gram serving of pea protein delivers approximately 1.8 grams — below the threshold for older adults.

 For adults over 40 relying on plant protein, the implication is a higher per-meal protein dose (40 to 50 grams of plant protein) or strategic leucine fortification (1 to 2 grams of supplemental leucine added to the meal).
-The Pinckaers et al. 2024 review confirmed that mixed plant-protein meals at sufficient quantity can drive synthesis comparable to animal protein, but the volumes required are larger.
+Research comparing plant-protein blends with animal protein generally supports this: at a sufficient dose, plant-based meals can produce a synthesis response in the same range as animal protein, though most of that evidence comes from trials in younger adults rather than the over-40 population specifically.

 Post-workout window — Aragon + Schoenfeld 2013 update

-Alan Aragon and Brad Schoenfeld's 2013 review in the Journal of the International Society of Sports Nutrition (DOI 10.1186/1550-2783-10-5) became the definitive correction to the "anabolic window" mythology of the 2000s.
+Alan Aragon and Brad Schoenfeld's 2013 review in the Journal of the International Society of Sports Nutrition became the definitive correction to the "anabolic window" mythology of the 2000s Aragon 2013.
 Their headline conclusion: in young, resistance-trained adults eating sufficient daily protein, the timing of protein intake around a workout had only modest effects on hypertrophy and strength outcomes.

 What Aragon and Schoenfeld explicitly noted, and what got lost in the popular distillation of their paper, was that the timing question was less settled for older adults, for fasted-state trainers, and for those with marginal total protein intake.
 In the years since, more focused work has confirmed that anabolic resistance partially reopens the post-workout window in older adults.

-Jorn Trommelen and Luc van Loon's 2015 work in Medicine and Science in Sports and Exercise established the role of pre-sleep protein.
+Peter Res, Luc van Loon, and colleagues' 2012 work in Medicine and Science in Sports and Exercise established the role of pre-sleep protein Res 2012.
 Their trial gave young men 40 grams of casein protein before sleep and measured overnight muscle protein synthesis using stable isotope tracers.
-The pre-sleep dose produced a 22 percent increase in overnight muscle protein synthesis compared to placebo.
+The pre-sleep dose produced a measurable increase in overnight muscle protein synthesis compared to placebo.

 The mechanism is the slow digestion kinetics of casein.
 Where whey protein produces a sharp, short-lived amino acid spike, casein produces a sustained low-amplitude release over 6 to 8 hours — exactly matching the overnight fast that would otherwise be a catabolic window.

 For adults over 40, the pre-sleep protein intervention is particularly useful because the overnight catabolic state is harder to recover from with morning feeding alone.
-The Snijders et al. 2015 follow-up trial in older adults found that pre-sleep casein increased lean mass gains over a 12-week resistance training program by roughly 25 percent compared to identical training without the bedtime protein.
+A follow-up 12-week resistance-training trial by Snijders et al. (2015) found that pre-sleep casein increased gains in muscle mass and strength compared to identical training without the bedtime protein Snijders 2015 — but that trial was conducted in healthy young men, not older adults, and no matching long-term trial has been run in adults over 40, so the size of the benefit at older ages is inferred rather than directly measured.

 Whey isolate vs casein in older adults

 The two protein supplements most commonly used after resistance training are whey isolate (fast-digesting, high-leucine) and casein (slow-digesting, sustained release).
-The Boirie et al. 1997 work first characterised the kinetic difference, and subsequent research has refined the practical application.
+The Boirie et al. 1997 work first characterised the kinetic difference Boirie 1997, and subsequent research has refined the practical application.

 For the immediate post-workout window in older adults: whey isolate is the preferred choice.
 The fast amino acid spike drives a higher acute synthesis response, particularly important when anabolic resistance has raised the threshold for triggering synthesis.
-The Witard et al. 2014 dose-response work supports 30 to 40 grams of whey isolate as the appropriate post-workout dose for adults over 40.
+Witard and colleagues' 2014 dose-response work established the whey-protein synthesis curve up to roughly 40 grams per serving Witard 2014; applying that ceiling to the higher per-meal threshold seen in older adults supports 30 to 40 grams of whey isolate as a reasonable post-workout target after 40.

 For the pre-sleep dose: casein is the preferred choice.
 The slow release fits the overnight window.
 Greek yogurt and cottage cheese are practical food sources — both are predominantly casein protein.
 A 250-gram serving of full-fat Greek yogurt provides approximately 20 grams of protein with a casein-dominant kinetic profile.
 Cottage cheese delivers 25 to 30 grams per 250-gram serving.